imawizard/Amalgamation.keylayout/Readme.md

 # Amalgamation.keylayout

-is a personal mix of dvorak and qwerty.
+is a mix of [dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout) and [qwerty](https://en.wikipedia.org/wiki/QWERTY) for my personal needs.

+## Changes
-やっぱり having various applications not correctly recognizing the [dead key that translates to symbols](https://github.com/imawizard/Amalgamation.keylayout/tree/v1) is too much trouble, especially in vim mode.
-So now the symbols are back on the number row like in qwerty.
+やっぱり having various applications not correctly recognizing the dead key that translates to symbols is too much trouble, especially in applications with vim mode that don't handle them sanely.
+[Version 1](https://github.com/imawizard/Amalgamation.keylayout/tree/v1) actually had most symbols available by means of a dead key, now these are on regular keys again and dead keys have been removed altogether.

-# Installation
+## Installation
+### macOS
 The keyboard layout consists of an xml file whose [format is native to macOS](https://developer.apple.com/library/archive/technotes/tn2056/_index.html), alongside some definitions for [Karabiner Elements](https://github.com/pqrs-org/Karabiner-Elements).

 ```sh